exercism/v3/docs/concept-exercises.md

 - The implementation must be _idiomatic_.
 - The code should be as simple as possible.
 - Only use language features introduced by the exercise or its prerequisites (and their prerequisites, and so on).
+- The example file is _not_ shown to the student when doing in-browser coding and is _not_ downloaded to the student's file system when using the CLI.

 For more information, watch [this video][video-example-file] and check [this example file][example-file].